sembr/specification/README.md

   a transformer-based line breaker for plain text and LaTeX
 - [readable][readable] by bobheadxi,
   a Markdown formatter with semantic line breaks
+- [panache][panache] by jolars,
+  a Markdown, Quarto, and R Markdown formatter with a `semantic` wrap mode
 - [semantic-linefeeds][semantic-linefeeds] by arloliu,
   a post-edit hook that checks what AI coding agents write
 - [sentence_lines.lua][casile-filter] from CaSILE,